EVORA-project/evora-ontology/models/docs/unitCost.md

 ## Comments

-* The cost per access may not be defined or be specific to a request, so it has to be a xsd:string instead of an xsd:float as initialy suggested to permit description of cost as conditional to what is requested
+* The cost per access may not always be defined as a fixed numerical value.
+In some cases, the price is conditional or available only upon request.
+To accommodate such cases, descriptive information should be provided through the property EVORAO:unitCostNote (xsd:string).
+This allows handling of cost statements such as “on request,” “depends on volume,” or “free access for academics,” which cannot be captured by a simple numeric value.

 ## Identifier and Mapping Information